Miguedela/Miguedela/README.md

 # Hi, I'm Miguel Ángel

-## A passionate frontend developer from Spain
+## A passionate fullstack developer from Spain

 ### Connect with me